midiacom/eva-robot/EvaSIM Testing Version/README.md

     If you hear a greeting, everything should be working correctly!

-`In the Linux version, if after two clicks on "eva_sim" the simulator does not run, please check if the file has permission to be executed.
+`In the Linux version, if after two clicks on "eva_sim" file the simulator does not run, please check if the file has permission to be executed.
 This can be done by clicking with the right mouse button on the file, selecting the properties option and in the permissions tab activating the option "allow the execution of the file".
 This can also be done via the command line as follows:`
 ```
 sudo chmod +x eva_sim
 ```